 The TRM for your assigned facility.
 (If applicable)

-NRC Knowledge Management Session: “History and Evolution of the Technical Requirements Manual” available in Nuclepedia at the following, non-public url:
+NRC Knowledge Management Session: “History and Evolution of the Technical Requirements Manual” available in Nuclepedia at the following, non-public url: https://nuclepedia.usalearning.gov/index.php/Coordinated_Regional_(Reactor)_Weekly_Knowledge_Management_Training_Seminars

-EVALUATION CRITERIA: this activity, you:
+EVALUATION CRITERIA:

+Upon completion of this activity, you should be able to complete the following:

 For the facility TS, as designated by your supervisor, be able to identify each TS section, discuss the general content of the requirements contained in each section, and the basis for issuing the requirements.
 Be able to discuss how the format and layout of the plant specific TS differs from the vendor standard TS.
 Note: depending on the licensee, the differences may not be significant if the licensee has adopted a recent edition of the Improved TS.